01-edu/public/subjects/listpushpara.fr.md

 ### Instructions

-Write a program that creates a new linked list and includes each command-line argument in to the list.
+Écrire un programme that creates a new linked list and includes each command-line argument in to the list.

 - The first argument should be at the end of the list